shelleywong/CSCI567-Course-Materials/Assignments/Assignment0.md

   * At the next prompt, you may choose to type a secure passphrase (or leave empty for no passphrase).
     * If you include a passphrase, make sure it is one that you will easily remember, as you will need to type the passphrase every time you use a git command that interacts with GitLab (e.g. `push`, `pull`, `clone`).
     * If you do not include a passphrase, make sure you keep your computer secure (do not allow other people to use or easily access it).
-6. Add a new SSH key to your GitLab account
+6. Add an SSH key to your GitLab account
   * Copy the SSH public key to your clipboard
     * Windows: `clip < ~/.ssh/id_ed25519.pub`
     * Mac: `pbcopy < ~/.ssh/id_ed25519.pub`